Healthy Jowar Popcorn made from Jowar Kernels, is an excellent option if you are looking for a tasty but guilt-free snack.

 If you are trying to incorporate millets in your routine then I have some really interesting recipes which will make you not just have it as it is good for health but you will love to indulge in millets.

-Making Jowar puffs is an easy peasy recipe which takes less than 10 minutes.
+Making Jowar popcorn is an easy peasy recipe that takes less than 10 minutes.
 I make these puffs with whole Jowar.
-No soaking is required but its better to wash and dry it before roasting.
+No soaking is required but it’s better to wash and dry it before roasting.
 This is because there is a lot of dirt in it and thus should be washed.
 Just dry it on a kitchen napkin for 15 minutes or so.
 Thereafter they are roasted in a wok where they pop beautifully and turn into Jowar Popcorns.

 - Wash Jowar by changing water 3 to 4 times till you get clean water.

 - Drain all water and dry the Jowar by spreading on some kitchen napkin for 15 to 20 minutes.

 - Heat a heavy-bottomed wok.

 - When reasonably hot, put the dried Jowar kernels in it.